Housing options - help and advice

 LIFT new supply

-This initiative allows you to buy an equity share of between 60% and 80% of a new build house or flat.
-The remaining equity share is held by the Scottish Government.
+This initiative allows you to buy an equity share of between 60% and 90% of a new build house or flat.
+The remaining equity share is held by the Scottish Government which you will pay off after selling your home or via one off payments.
 No rent is paid on this share.
 Find out more:

 - Highland Residential